gibbok/typescript-book/README.md

 The Concise TypeScript Book provides a comprehensive and succinct overview of TypeScript's capabilities.
 It offers clear explanations covering all aspects, from its powerful type system to advanced features.
 Whether you're a beginner or experienced developer, this book is an invaluable resource to enhance your understanding and proficiency in TypeScript.

-Thi book is completely Free and Open Source.
+This book is completely Free and Open Source.

 ## Table of content: